jacksingleton/hacker-slides/README.md

 ## Hack on Hacker Slides

-I built this app very quickly and it is unfortunatly not one of my main priorities right now.
+I built this app very quickly and it is unfortunately not one of my main priorities right now.
 Contributions are very welcome!

 Hacker Slides uses [vagrant-spk](https://github.com/sandstorm-io/vagrant-spk), so dev setup is quite easy.